Faculty & Staff

 Ashley Kuhn | Adjunct Professor, Studio Art

 Ashley Kuhn was born in Memphis, Tennessee, where she grew up.
 She received her bachelors of fine art from the University of Memphis with a concentration in photography before pursuing a Tennessee arts education license in 2010.
 Alongside her coursework for licensure at the University of Memphis, she pursued studies in painting.
 Before moving to Philadelphia in 2013, she worked with elementary and secondary art students in Memphis.
 She began her graduate studies in interdisciplinary studio art at the University of Pennsylvania and received a Masters of Fine Art in 2015.
 Working primarily with painting and drawing, she has exhibited work in Memphis, TN; Little Rock, AR; Philadelphia, PA; and Brussels, Belgium.

-As Assistant to the Director of Payne Gallery, Dave Leidich is responsible for coordinating gallery exhibitions.
+As Director of Payne Gallery, Dave Leidich is responsible for coordinating gallery exhibitions.
 He arranges for the transportation of work, designs, hangs and lights each show, and prepares brochures, posters, signs and other promotional material.
 For gallery exhibitions as well as student shows and permanent collection works, he does any matting and framing required.
 He also arranges gallery security and schedules gallery attendants.
 Outside Moravian, he uses his creative talents in remodeling old buildings and furniture.